mike-north/ts-cli-grpc-plugin/README.md

 ## License

-This package is licensed under ISC.
-The `go-plugin` submodule is licensed under MPL-2.0 (see its LICENSE).
+This package is not yet licensed